scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Optimizations
 -------------

-Since most applications for pattern matching will repeatedly match a fixed set of patterns against multiple subjects, we implemented many-to-one matching for MatchPy.
+Since most applications for pattern matching repeatedly match a fixed set of patterns against multiple subjects, we implemented many-to-one matching for MatchPy.
-The goal of many-to-one matching is to utilize similarities between patterns to match them more efficiently.
-We will give a brief overview over the many-to-one matching algorithm used by MatchPy.
+The goal of many-to-one matching is to utilize similarities between patterns to match them more efficiently. in this section, we give a brief overview over the many-to-one matching algorithm used by MatchPy.
 Full details can be found in the master thesis :cite:`thesis` that MatchPy is based on.

 Many-to-one Matching